You deserve the facts.

 She's passionate about helping others avoid Alzheimer's.

-Through the Direct Access Program, the online course, or a combination of both, you’ll have access to easy-to-understand teaching about Alzheimer’s prevention and symptom improvement at a fraction of the cost of one-on-one coaching.
+Through the Direct Access Program, you’ll have access to easy-to-understand teaching about Alzheimer’s prevention and symptom improvement at a fraction of the cost of one-on-one coaching.
 Plus, Angela’s knack for teaching and the warmth of the community she’s curated ensures your learning will be practical, down-to-earth, and complete with real-life support as you grow.

 Start by applying practical steps to prevent or fight Alzheimer’s by joining the Direct Access Program.